szaffarano/RF24SensorNet/README.md

   any type of schedule defined by the sending node.

 All messages sent across the network are one-one.

+## Status
+The info device type is currently unimplemented.
+I'm intending to use it to retrieve the status of all devices attached to a node, and use it to set the node's RF24Network address.

+The library is currently a fair bit heavier than it really needs to be - it'll run on ATtiny processors, but some juggling might be required to get a sketch in to their 8KB of flash.
+Optimizing code size and rearranging to make it easier to add new device types is next on the list of things to do.

 ## Supported device types
 * **info**.
 Used to retrieve information about a node, including the status